smnkolbeck/academic-kickstart/content/authors/admin/_index.md

 interests:
 - Desistance from Crime
-- Re-offense and re-integration
+- Recidivism and Reentry
-- Outcomes of Police-Community Relations
+- Police-Community Relations, Policing, and Crime
 - Methodology
 - Cross-National Crime